jeanleecole/archive/pages/Projects/metzerott_formatted.md

 Lowering the prices, however, had an excellent effect; and though the shoes were sold at little more than cost, it was certainly less depressing than to see them hanging there so helplessly, or staring from the shelves with their toes turned out in the first position, in such an exasperating manner.

 Anna Rolf also felt the hard times, even more than the Metzerotts, since "every woman her own dressmaker" is an easier problem to solve than how to make one's own shoes.
-Leppel had been discharged at last,&mdash;got the sack, as he expressed it; not before he had richly earned, as one might candidly admit, all that the sack might contain. <p class="pagenum">Begin page 54</p>But oh! for the innocent who suffer with the guilty, in this world of ours!
+Leppel had been discharged at last,&mdash;got the sack, as he expressed it; not before he had richly earned, as one might candidly admit, all that the sack might contain. <hr><p class="pagenum">Page 54</p>But oh! for the innocent who suffer with the guilty, in this world of ours!
 There is never a jewelled cup of gold in the mouth of any sack for them.

 Leppel's family bade fair to have very little in their own mouths for a while, with the father out of work, and Anna expecting to be again laid aside from hers for a season.
 "But you have no rent to pay, that is one thing," said Dora comfortingly, "and we will take care of the children, Karl and Louis and I. Do you suppose I can forget how good you were to me?"